Class of 2015

-Gordon Gillespie, DNP'15, was a panelist for the VUSN Alumni Board's annual DNP Know Your Value in March 2021, and was published in the March 2019 issue of Nursing Clinics .
+Gordon Gillespie, DNP'15, was named interim dean of the University of Cincinnati College of Nursing in June 2022.
+He was a panelist for the VUSN Alumni Board's annual DNP Know Your Value in March 2021, and was published in the March 2019 issue of Nursing Clinics .
 He was named a fellow of the American Academy of Nursing in 2016.
 Gordon is an associate professor and dean of research at the University of Cincinnati College of Nursing and a director on the Emergency Nurses Association's board.

-Brenna Gillis, MSN'15, DNP'17, is the 2018 Vanderbilt University Founder's Medalist for the School of Nursing.
+Brenna Gillis, MSN'15, DNP'17, welcomed a baby in November 2022 and is the 2018 Vanderbilt University Founder's Medalist for the School of Nursing.
 She is a psychiatric nurse practitioner at Genesis Psychiatric Services in Murfreesboro, Tennessee.

 Justin Groce, MSN'15, founded a weight-loss coaching program that was a finalist for the Wilson County Post (Tennessee) Main Street Awards in June 2018.
 He manages an online personal training and nutrition coaching business, and his articles have been published in STACK Magazine, MidLevelU and the International Society of Sports Nutrition's Scoop.
 Justin is a nurse practitioner at Bradshaw Health in Lebanon, Tennessee.

-Natalie Johnson Hall, MSN'15, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October 2021.
+Natalie Johnson Hall, MSN'15, received the Patient Experience Award from Vanderbilt University Medical Center in November 2022, and an Excellence in Patient Experience Award from VUMC in October 2021.
 She was featured on the VUMC website in its Advanced Practice Provider Spotlight, and is a neurosurgery nurse practitioner in cerebrovascular and brain tumor services.

 Lauren Hansen, MSN'12, DNP'15, opened Bloom Wellness and Aesthetics in November 2017, a boutique private practice in Nashville focusing on a comprehensive approach to women's wellness.

-Rebecca Heimburger, MSN'15, spoke during the "Ask the Doctor: Woman to Woman" event in Saint Louis in January 2017.
-She is a women's health nurse practitioner at Saint Anthony's Medical Center.
+Rebecca Heimburger, MSN'15, spoke during the "Ask the Doctor: Woman to Woman" event in Saint Louis in January 2017, where she is a women's health nurse practitioner at Saint Anthony's Medical Center.

 Connie Hill, MSN'15, was named vice president of patient services at Saint Bernards in Jonesboro, Arkansas, in November 2015.